jng34/fetch-dogs/README.md

 # Fetch Dogs

-This is an application where you can search through a database of shelter dogs and find them new homes!
+This project allows you to search through a database of shelter dogs and find them new homes!

+### Login

+Simply enter your name and email

+### Search

+Filter dogs by breed, age, and zip code

+### Match

+Get matched with a dog!